 Why do a lot of old guns have dolls head extensions to the barrels?
 Why don’t we see them on today’s guns?

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Shooting technical advice

 MIKE GEORGE